Skip to main content

 Mabawa (Fried Chicken Wings)

-Chicken wings marinated in aromatic island spices and fried until crispy.
-A popular snack and street food influenced by African and Arabic flavors.
+Chicken wings marinated in island spices and fried until crisp.
+A common snack and street food that carries both African and Arabic seasoning.

 Cassava with Coconut Sauce